lsst-dm/dmtn-098/index.rst

 By far the best way to simultaneously deal with the incompatible Butler 2 and Butler 3 APIs would be an adapter class that allows ``MetricTask`` classes initially written without ``PipelineTask`` support to serve as :class:`lsst.pipe.base.PipelineTask`.
 Unfortunately, the design of such an adapter is complicated by the strict requirements on :class:`~lsst.pipe.base.PipelineTask` constructor signatures and the use of configs as a :class:`~lsst.pipe.base.Task`'s primary API.

-I suspect that both problems may be solved by applying a decorator to the appropriate :class:`type` objects rather than using a conventional class or object adapter for :class:`~lsst.pipe.base.Task` or :class:`~lsst.pex.config.Config` objects, but the design of such an decorator is best addressed separately.
+I suspect that both problems may be solved by applying a decorator to the appropriate :class:`type` objects rather than using a conventional class or object adapter\ :cite:`book:patterns` for :class:`~lsst.pipe.base.Task` or :class:`~lsst.pex.config.Config` objects, but the design of such an decorator is best addressed separately.

 .. _components-compatibility-metricscontrollertask: